When the W3C defined the HTML DOM specification much of what they included

 the element to which it is attached.
 And in any function executed as

-a method of an object the this
+a method of an object the this keyword is a reference to

 the object with which the execution of the method is associated.
 The